kgeorgieva/cilib.github.com/_posts/2012-07-27-clustering-psos.md

 appropriately using the delegate InitializationStrategy.
 If the delegate is chosen to be RandomBoundedInitializationStrategy, sets the bounds for each dimension to the bouds of the dataset.

-- DataPattenInitializationStrategy: an initialization strategy which initializes particles to positions of randomly selected patterns.
+- DataPatternInitializationStrategy: an initialization strategy which initializes particles to positions of randomly selected patterns.

 - QuantizationErrorMinimizationProblem: the Quantization Error problem, where the result for a fitness